creightonja/address/README.md

 ## Setup

 - clone this repository
+- navigate to spec-runner.html to view tests and app capabilities
-- navigate web browser to address-book.html
+- navigate web browser to address-book.html to use app

 ## Technologies Used